Discovery Semester (ILEA 4400)

 • Self-Design: One-semester customized experience aligned with personal career goals; must demonstrate development in at least six of the eight NACE competencies (minimum 260 hours).

-Students are expected to login and review all requirements for their Discover Semester.
+Students are expected to login and review all requirements for their Discovery Semester.
 Engagement and completion is imperative.
 Failure to login and complete all assignments will result in a Unsatisfactory (U) for the course and a possible HOLD preventing future registration.

 Note: